cblender/ga04-Raindrops/README.md

 # ga04-Raindrops

 General Assembly SEI-39 Project 4 - "Raindrops" - a speed typing game

 ## Introduction

 Raindrops is a game in which the player is given a set of letters, ranging from two to four characters long.
 The player is then given a period of time to type in as many words as they can think of that begin with the specified string of letters.
 Striking the ["Enter"] key inputs the current string of typed letters to the game.
 The game uses a raindrop motif to present letters to the player, which blends seamlessly into the background.
 The game environment immerses the player with relaxing ambient sounds, including a rainy backdrop and instrumental music (used with permission) from the artist "C418".

 &nbsp;

+## Gameplay

+When the player clicks the "New Game" button, they are presented with a prompt, which is a string of letters two to four characters long.
+After reviewing the prompt, the player may click "Start Game" to begin, or "Leave Game" to return to the welcome screen.
+When the game begins, the player is given 30 seconds to type as many words as they can that begin with the specified string.
+The player should type as rapidly as possible to achieve the highest possible score.

-## Scoring (Current)
+## Scoring

 This is a simple game project, so scoring relies on the player.
-At the end of the "active" period, the player is presented with all of the string they submitted as part of that round.
-The strings are grouped by length, and the player may click on strings to remove them from the submission sheet if they are incorrect.
-Once complete, the player hits a "submit" button, and the game awards an amount of points for that round based on three factors:
+At the end of the "active" period, the player is presented with all of the words they submitted as part of that round.
+The player may hit a "submit" button, and the game awards an amount of points for that round based on the total length of the words submitted.
+The player also has the option to hit "Leave Game", which will not record their final score.

-- Each word has a base score of 1 point per letter.

-## Scoring (Planned)
+## Extra Features
-- Each word's base score is multiplied based on its length.
-The multiplier is equal to 1+((N-3)/10), where N is the word's length.
-Longer words are worth more per letter than short words.

-- The total score for all words in a particular length category (four words, eight words, etc.) is also multiplied.
-This multiplier is equal to (N+M)/16, where N is the word length and M is the quantity of words.

-- After all operations are completed, the score is rounded to the nearest integer value.
+- The game records all submitted scores, allowing the player to see them under the "Your Scores" button.
+- An ingame guide to gameplay can be found by clicking on the "How to Play" button.

+## Rainmaker

+Raindrops features a standalone script of my own devising, which pulls from a provided list of youtube videos and plays only the audio from a random one in the background, at a low volume.
+By default, the list of videos includes long-running ambient rain and thunder soundscapes.
+This script runs automatically, and can be manually started and stopped by clicking the "Start Audio" and "Stop Audio" buttons, respectively.